top of page

 Empowering Autistic Individuals: Overcoming Food Sensory Challenges

 Autism, also known as Autism Spectrum Disorder (ASD), is a unique neurodevelopmental condition that encompasses a diverse range of strengths and challenges.
 In this blog post, we will explore the strength-based approach to overcoming food sensory challenges in autism, highlighting the resilience and capabilities of individuals on the spectrum while discussing strategies to support their journey.
-Discovering Sensory Differences as Strengths: Sensory processing differences are
+Discovering Sensory Differences as Strengths Sensory processing differences are a

 Mema Mansouri